The Journey of the Seeker

 Now, loving my simple life, rich in purpose and full of joy

-Here are some photos of my younger self, the daydreamer who designed and created my ambitious dreams :)
+Here are some photos of my younger self, the daydreamer who designed and fueled my ambitious dreams :)

 ...ooops that's also me...